Independent African news, markets, culture and politics.

 Nigerian govt verifies 110 constituency projects across 6 geo-political zones — Daily Nigerian

 The minister pledged to strengthen state and local governance through intergovernmental collaboration, deepen inclusive development via partnerships with the private sector and international stakeholders, and ensure transparency and accountability in all interventions.
-The ministry also reaffirmed its commitment to supporting artisans and technicians through vocational training, intergovernmental collaboration, and digital empowerment.
+The ministry reaffirmed its commitment to supporting artisans and technicians through vocational training, intergovernmental cooperation, and digital empowerment.

 Scroll to Top